Konstantinos-Pantelios/GEO1001/README.md

 !The code stops running after plotting any figure -> To continue, please close the opened figure.

+!You can safely diregard any waring message from matplotlib.
+The overlapping figures produce these warning but they don't halt or affect the code in any way.

 0.1 First of all before takling any of the questions, the code import necessary libraries(from local environment) and data from the directory 'hw01'